wagtail/wagtail/README.md

 There is an active community of Wagtail users and developers responding to questions on [Stack Overflow](http://stackoverflow.com/questions/tagged/wagtail).
 When posting questions, please read Stack Overflow's advice on [how to ask questions](http://stackoverflow.com/help/how-to-ask) and remember to tag your question "wagtail".

 For topics and discussions that do not fit Stack Overflow's question and answer format, we have a [Slack workspace](https://github.com/wagtail/wagtail/wiki/Slack) and a [Wagtail Support mailing list](https://groups.google.com/forum/#!forum/wagtail).
+Please respect the time and effort of volunteers by not asking the same question in multiple places.

 We maintain a curated list of third party packages, articles and other resources at [Awesome Wagtail](https://github.com/springload/awesome-wagtail).